mikaere66/DiscoverNavDrawer/README.md

 Can be filtered by accessibility, dog-friendly, public transport, return journeys, shared-use

-Searchable by name, feature (as above)
+Searchable by name or feature, as above

 Multi-day walks:
 1. Christchurch 360